List of articles № 14

 Veterinary behaviorist Dr. Elena Markov observes that many felines reject stationary dishes and prefer water flowing from a faucet.
 This preference stems from innate survival mechanisms that evolved long before domestic environments existed..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to tell if your cat is copying you.
+Instruction: what to do if a cat is vomiting.

 Instruction: what to do if a cat is constantly yowling for no apparent reason.